Find the best Desk Booking software for you and your organization

 Would your employees take advantage of your desk booking technology?
 An employee may book their favorite desk space by the window every Thursday and Friday for months in advance, even if they are not in the office all of those days.
 Other users might just walk into the office and sneak into their favorite space right then.
 In these cases, make sure your technology can restrict booking rules to match your remote working and safety policies, for instance:

 must book at least 24 hours in advance

 can only book up to three weeks out

 can only book up to 6 dates in the future

 Is your business multi-lingual?
 Then your Desk Booking app should be too.

 When implementing Desk Booking across countries, local language support is critical in getting employee acceptance to the desk reservation app.

 How do you handle process breakdowns when the user reaches the Reserved Desk?

 What happens if a desk space has not gone through its pre-booking sanitization?
-Or a piece of installed equipment, perhaps a monitor or desk phone, is not working?
-The employee needs an intuitive way to alert service personnel that the space they have booked has not been cleaned, or the phone in that space is inoperative.
+What do you do when a piece of installed equipment, perhaps a monitor or desk phone, is not working?
+The employee needs an intuitive way to alert service personnel that the space they have booked has not been cleaned, or the equipment in that space is inoperative.